In which I write a robust, generalised, secular humanist critique of Islam in the UK without being Islamaphobic

 Muhammad’s nine-year old ‘wife’

-One respondent said that the hadith about Muhammad having sex with his nine-year old ‘wife’ is fabricated.
+One respondent said that the hadith about Muhammad having sex with his nine-year old ‘wife’, Aisha, is fabricated.
 However, there are apparently many supposedly reliable hadiths attesting to this ‘consummation of marriage’.

-Most Muslims seem to accept that the marriage was consumated when the girl was nine.
+Some Muslims argue that Aisha was aged between 15 and 19 when the marriage was consumated, but most Muslims seem to accept that it happened when the girl was nine.
 Many Muslims apparently deal with criticism about it by saying that in a tropical climate, as in Arabia, girls reach puberty earlier, and that the nine-year-old must have been sexually mature.

 I haven’t found any scientific evidence of earlier female puberty due to a hot climate.
 (I found some contradictory evidence: that girls mature later in hot climates.)

 In any case, the idea of a 54-year-old man having sex with a nine-year-old girl, even if by by some freak of nature she’d reached puberty, seems profoundly wrong – at any point in history.